 CLOSE GRIP BENCH PRESS

-Note that a close grip bench press recruits a different set of muscles thus distributing the weight differently to a standard bench press.
+Note that a close grip bench press recruits a different set of muscles.
+Still predominantly a chest exercise, however a close grip will distribute the weight differently to a standard bench press.
 For that reason, you should be mindful of the load on the bar as you may find that the weight you can manage differs from what you can manage on a standard bench press.

 In short; this exercise will recruit your chest muscles while also shifting more of the load through your triceps.

 How to perform a close grip bench press

 Lay back on the bench and position yourself under the bar while keeping your feet firmly on the ground.

 To start; press your shoulder blades into the bench and reach up to grip the bar towards the centre.
 As a guide; each hand should be around a thumb’s distance from the centre of the bar, or thereabouts.

 Next; un-rack the bar and bring the weight directly up over your chest; keeping your arms straight.
 Brace yourself and then lower the bar to your chest until it just touches.

 Pause for a second before finally pushing back up to start position through the same controlled movement.
 Go for reps.